These are prime examples of what not to do while visiting this iconic national park.

 The incident wasn't cheap for the tourist either.
 In addition to losing his expensive drone, he had to pay $1,000 in fines and $2,200 in restitution.

 I know your drone is cool, but it isn't allowed.
 Please leave it at home.

 Speaking of thermal features, the volcanic features of the park are just as big an attraction as the wildlife.
 And these features can be dangerous if you wander off the path.
 Scalding steam and super-heated water are the norm.

 Still, in spite of the signs, you still see stupidity like in the videos above on occasion.
 These dumb tourists are not only lucky a ranger didn't spot them, but they are lucky they didn't fall through a thin crust and to a scalding death.

-Earlier this year, a group of Canadian men actually had arrest warrants issued for them after they walked out on the Grand Prismatic Spring.
+Several years ago, a group of Canadian men actually had arrest warrants issued for them after they walked out on the Grand Prismatic Spring.
 Another man was fined after trying to collect water from a feature in Mammoth hot springs.
-More recently a man died after falling into a spring in the Norris geyser basin.
+A few years ago, a man died after falling into a spring in the Norris geyser basin.
 Stay on the boardwalks!

 6. Elk are aggressive, too!

 Aside from bison, the next most likely animal you'll encounter in Yellowstone is elk.
 Mammoth Hot Springs, in particular, is a spot you're pretty much guaranteed to see them.
 Still, every fall, the NPS has to continually warn tourists about the dangers of elk, especially during the rut!